JohanVer/freicar_docs/docs/nodes/freicar_overview.md

 **Note:** This does not determine the simulator's FPS, although it can affect it.
 It also doesn't determine the amount of data you get from the sensors.
 Those are set in the sensor description file.

 ### synchronous mode
 if `synchronous` is set to true, the simulation server will not proceed until a `Tick()` is received.
-Technically all CARLA clients can send it but this node is responsible for the sake of consistency.
+Technically all CARLA clients can send it but this node is currently the only one responsible for the sake of consistency.
 Setting this to true will start a thread ([currently deactivated](https://aisgit.informatik.uni-freiburg.de/vertensj/freicar_base/-/blob/master/freicar_setting/src/main.cpp#L86)) that tries to tick the server according to `sim-steps-per-second`.

 You can read more about [world settings](https://carla.readthedocs.io/en/latest/python_api/#carla.WorldSettings) and [client-server synchrony](https://carla.readthedocs.io/en/latest/adv_synchrony_timestep/).